IkeKobby/Extras/README.md

 # Extras
-A repo for backgrounnd test for a PhD position in Europe in AI.
+A repo for background test for a PhD position in Europe in AI.